 Waterproofing Surfaces with Liquid Rubber

 It’s relatively straightforward to waterproof surfaces with liquid rubber.
-In a nutshell, you’ll want to make sure the surface is clean first by using an effective deck and patio cleaner.
+In a nutshell, you’ll want to make sure the surface is clean first by using Liquid Rubber Deck & Patio Cleaner.
 This will remove dirt, oil and other debris, so that the compound can fully bond to the surface.

 After that, simply apply the compound using a spray gun, roller or brush in even coats.
-Some surfaces will require an application of epoxy primer, such as those that have silicon or oil-based paints on them to begin with, which won’t bond without priming beforehand.
+Some surfaces will require an application of epoxy primer, This helps by increasing the bond strength and helps to prevent blistering.

 How Long Does it Take Liquid Rubber to Dry?

-Liquid rubber can take up to 24 hours to dry and fully cure.
+Liquid rubber can take 4-8 hours to dry between coats.
 This isn’t an approximate time, however, and weather conditions can affect curing times.
-As a general rule of thumb, allow for at least 24 hours after the final application of the compound to move back any outdoor furnishings.
+As a general rule of thumb, allow for at least 5-7 days after the final application of the compound to move back any outdoor furnishings.

 Need Even More Tips?